-TANF programs offers cash for certain duration of time to low-income families who are working to be self-reliant.
+TANF programs offer cash for a certain duration of time to low-income families who are working to be self-reliant.
 This program is being managed by the U.S-Department of Health as well as Human Services.
-The TANF program can also provide non-cash benefits that include job training, child care and much more.
+The TANF program can also provide non-cash benefits that include job training, child care, and much more.

 Supplemental Security-Income Program

 It offers assistance in terms of cash to low-income seniors as well as adults not to mention kids with disabilities.
 The blind, aged, and disabled people have benefitted from this program as they are able to buy food, shelter as well as clothing.
 About 8.4 million people receive monthly assistance of $ 536 of which 7.3 million of them are blind or disabled people.